Running operations on dynamic tables

 The column added in this way is a computed column.
 The calculation formula must be specified in the column schema in the expression field.
 Support for computed columns was added to all operations except Sort.
 When writing to the table, the value of such columns will be computed.
 To prepare a static table to be converted into a dynamic table, you must first make the table in an unsorted schema (but with computed columns), then sort it using the Sort operation.

 Below is an example of creating a dynamic table with computed columns from a static table.
 Instead of write_rows, the table could be written to using the Map, Reduce, MapReduce, or Merge operations.
 In the latter case, you must specify {'schema_inference_mode': 'from_output'} in the specification so that the data is validated using the output table schema.
+In addition, when specifying schema_inference_mode, you need to create the output table of the operation manually by explicitly specifying the required schema.
+If you do not do this, the used API will attempt to create the output table independently using the schema inferred from the input table, which will cause errors in this case.

 Creating a dynamic table with computed columns